thephenom1708/Phenomony/README.md

 # Phenomony
-A Django Python web application for storing all your music albums on cloud.
+A Django Python web application that let's you upload, store, and play all of your music from the cloud.
+You can now manage and listen to your music from any device, anywhere in the world.